HimanshuSardana/ttydb/report/report.typ

 #pagebreak()

 = Design Goals & Key Decisions
+#info(
+  "Design Goals",
+  "Design goals outline the primary objectives and aspirations for the system, guiding its development and ensuring it meets user needs effectively.", )
 == Design Goals
 + *User-Friendly Interaction*: Enable users to query data using natural language without requiring knowledge of SQL or programming.
 + *Accuracy and Reliability*: Generate precise and executable queries that reflect the user’s intent with minimal errors.